au190/au190_myEsp/readme.md

 cmnd/ws/PulseTime5 300

 -----------   PulseTimeOn   -----------
-PulseTimeOn - If PulseTime msg is sent, the output turns ON automatically.
+PulseTimeOn - Turn ON the GPIO without sending a POWER ON msg
-            - It can be 0 or 1
+            - It can be 1 or other
+            - defult 255

 cmnd/ws/PulseTimeOn
 cmnd/ws/PulseTimeOn 1

+----------- Set cpuspeed  -----------
+Working interval for cpu in millisec
+Input 1 - 255
+default: 50

+cmnd/ws/cpuspeed 50

 -----------   TelePeriod   -----------
 How often sends the telemetry MQTT msg.

 - TelePeriod in seconds (min time is 10 sec max time is 3600)
+- TelePeriod 65535 will reset the Esp memmory to default (new the flash).

 cmnd/ws/TelePeriod
 cmnd/ws/TelePeriod 300